slatedocs/slate/source/index.md

 This example would have the trigger only fire between 5pm (user’s timezone) to 10pm:

 `TimeWindow(fromHour: 17, toHour: 22)`

+*Note: if a user enters at 5am, and the window was set for 6am - 7am, the trigger WILL NOT fire, even if the user is still within the specified geofence at 6am.*

 ## Cooldown